Programming in Go

 If

-to the Zwrite Format string, and setlen_used
+buf_addrto the Zwrite Format string, and setlen_usedto the length.

 Note that the length of a string in Zwrite Format is always greater than or equal to the string in its original, unencoded format.